voxpupuli/puppet-icingaweb2/README.md

 ## Usage

+NOTE: If you plan to use additional modules from git, the CLI `git` command has to be installed.
+You can manage it yourself as package resource or declare the package name in `extra_packages`.

 The usage of this module isn't simple.
 That depends on how Icinga Web 2 is implemented.
 Monitoring is here just a module in a framework.
 All basic stuff like authentication, logging or authorization is done by this framework.
 To store user and usergroups in a MySQL database, the database has to exist:
 ```
 mysql::db { 'icingaweb2':